 9: stir the spice powders and saute for a minute.

-10: now add the strained stock to the chole/chickpeas or add the chole to the strained stock. i just removed the chole with a slotted spoon and kept the strained stock in the pressure cooker itself, so added the chole to it.
+10: now add the strained stock to the chole/chickpeas or add the chole to the strained stock.
+I just removed the chole with a slotted spoon and kept the strained stock in the pressure cooker itself, so added the chole to it.

-11: keep the whole mixture on fire and simmer till the gravy thickens a bit. you don’t want a watery chole. adjust the spices and seasonings as per your taste preferences.
+11: keep the whole mixture on fire and simmer till the gravy thickens a bit.
+You don’t want a watery chole.
+Adjust the spices and seasonings as per your taste preferences.

 12: when the gravy thickens, add some julienned ginger to the chole.

-13: stir and serve hot amritsari chole.
+13: stir and serve hot.

 - 2 inch cinnamon sticks

-- 4-5 black cardamom
+- 4 to 5 black cardamom

-- 1 tsp ginger paste
+- 1 teaspoon ginger paste

-- ¼ tsp baking soda (optional)
+- ¼ teaspoon baking soda, optional

 - salt or black salt as required